[@]Manchester's Festivals

 Manchester Fringe Festival

-The Fringe, that happens every July, was created to run concurrently with the biennial MIF and it presents a wide range of music, theatre and comedy across the city.
+Every July; The Greater Manchester Fringe was created to run concurrently with the biennial MIF and it presents a wide range of music, theatre and comedy across the city.

 Manchester International Festival (MIF)